Yorkville City Council to consider next steps in Lake Michigan water project

 The other project being moved forward by the council is a proposed 23-acre solar farm to be constructed by the Chicago-based solar company Nexamp.
 The solar array will be built on a current 73.5 acre farming property near the southwest corner of Galena Road and Route 47.
 When completed, the solar farm will harvest 5-megawatts of solar energy.

-City officials will consider a new tax levy proposal at the meeting.
-On the table involves is the new levy would include only new construction, or also reflect inflation costs.
+City officials will also consider a new tax levy proposal at the meeting.
+On the table is if the new levy should include only new construction, or also reflect inflation costs.